bennokr/generative-metadata/README.md

 - operators is passed directly to hc (e.g., ["arcs"]).
 - max_indegree controls parent count constraints and directly affects the learned structure.

+## Limitation: UCI API metadata vs. actual on-disk datatypes
+- For UCI ML Repository datasets, we fetch descriptive metadata from the UCI API (cached under uciml-cache/) but we always infer variable types from the actual data file (via ucimlrepo -> data.csv).
+- Some UCI datasets publish pre-discretized/binned numeric attributes as strings (e.g., "112 - 154", "< 3.65", "≥ 1.023").
+When loaded, pandas treats these as object dtype.
+Our type inference therefore marks such columns as discrete, even if the UCI API metadata calls them Integer/Real.
+- Integer-coded flags (e.g., 0/1) are also treated as discrete by design (low cardinality integers are considered discrete in bncli/utils.infer_types).
+- As a result, the report may show more discrete variables than suggested by the UCI API.
+This is expected and reflects the data as provided in the file, which is what the models are fit to.

+Example: Risk Factor Prediction of Chronic Kidney Disease (UCI id 857)
+- UCI metadata lists feature_types = ["Real"] and per-variable types such as Integer/Continuous.
+- The actual CSV contains many range-labeled strings and threshold bins for clinical measurements (e.g., bgr, bu, sc, hemo, etc.), so the pipeline infers these as discrete and the report shows mostly discrete variables.

+If you need continuous modeling for binned columns
+- Preprocess the dataset to convert bin labels to numeric values (e.g., midpoint of range) before running the pipeline, or customize the inference to coerce specific columns to floats.
+- Alternatively, the reporting could be extended to display both the UCI-declared type and the inferred type; open an issue if you want this surfaced in the reports.

 ## Outputs per dataset
 - `report.md` and `index.html`: Full report (HTML rendered from Markdown).
 - Dataset metadata: `metadata.json` and `dataset.jsonld`.